humanrightsdao/humanrightspolicydao/README.md

 - Public feed of complaints and posts by country / globally
 - Assistance system for victims (Help Requests) — financial, psychological, legal, etc.
 - AI human rights assistant (powered by custom AI service)
-- Multilingual support (Ukrainian, English, Russian, Spanish and others)
+- Multilingual support (English, Spanish, Ukrainian and others)
 - Moderation of complaints and content
 - Country rating system for human rights compliance (human rights, freedom of speech, etc.)
 - Social feed of human rights violations for each country